zeta-chain/docs/docs/developers/omnichain/overview.md

 the [Withdraw tutorial](/developers/omnichain/tutorials/withdraw) for a more in-depth example.

+An omnichain contract is deployed on ZetaChain and can be called from any connected chain.

 To call on omnichain contract the only thing a user has to do is send a transaction to a connected chain to ZetaChain's TSS address.
 The transaction `amount` becomes available to the sender on ZetaChain and the `data` byte array